Special Educational Needs

 • Mrs Kleban is our Special Educational Needs Leader (SENCO) and is responsible for the operation of the Special Educational Needs (SEND) policy and coordination of specific provision made to support

-• Mrs Sibson is the governor in charge of SEND.
+• Mrs Williamson is the governor in charge of SEND.

 • Accessibility – we have limited wheelchair access and three disabled toilets.